Plays (some of them)

 JORDAN: The false hopes, the goodbyes, the reverses.

-Camelot, to me, is a story of inevitability, and fatal flaws.
-Strip away everything else, every other character, every inciting incident, and these three characters would always find each other, and would always resolve tragically and apart.
-The story of Camelot, of King Arthur, is one that hurtles break neck towards this tragic end, and could never end any other way.
+Camelot, to me, is equal parts a story of inevitability and hamartia.
+Strip away the excess, every other character, every inciting incident, and these three characters will always find each other, and will always resolve tragically and apart.
 The conclusion need not be forced.
-If Arthur, Guenevere, and Lancelot exist in the same space and time, this is where they will always wind up.
+If Arthur, Guenevere, and Lancelot exist in the same space and time, this is how their story ends.

 Don’t Jump